 As far as game mechanics, it isn’t much different from the game I played last week, Adventure Time: Finn & Jake Investigations, just a little more complex because it’s meant for teens and adults, not children.
 You move through a level, interact with people and objects, and figure out how to use those assets to progress through the story.
 But this one also includes brain teasers and hidden object games.

-If you like steampunk and you’re looking for a casual game with an interesting story, check out the video from my livestream where I played the free PS4 demo of CLOCKWORK TALES.
+If you like steampunk and you’re looking for a casual game with an interesting story, check out CLOCKWORK TALES.
+Rated “T” for teens.

 ~ J.L.
 Hilton